baconjs/bacon.js/README.md

 Common methods in EventStreams and Properties
 ---------------------------------------------

+Both EventStream and Property are subclasses of Observable, and hence share a lot of methods.

 `streamOrProperty.map(f)` maps values using given function, returning a new EventStream.
 Instead of a function, you can also provide a constant value.
 Further, you can use a property extractor string like